rolandfbk/awesome-books-app/README.md

 ## Book List

-> This is a team project being built to show the usage of html and javascript. its a book application were you are able to add and remove book to a list
+> This is a project being built to show the usage of html and javascript. its a book application were you are able to add and remove book to a list

 Our goal here is to Build a book application with add and remove feature from scratch using JavaScripts.